xuthus83/pigallery2/MANPAGE.md

     "Server": {
         "applicationTitle": "PiGallery 2",
         "//[publicUrl]": [
-            "If you access the page form local network its good to know the public url for creating sharing link."
+            "If you access the page from local network it's good to know the public url for creating sharing link."
         ],
         "publicUrl": "",
         "//[urlBase]": [